zihangfeng/Kafka/README.md

 # Kafka Setup

-Kafka is a framework to handle real time data/feeds.
-In this repository, it is gonna show how to install this powerful framework, and run a typical example in the Ubuntu OS.
+Apache Kafka is publish-subscribe messaging distrubted system.
+In this guide, it ipresents step-by-step method to show how to install this powerful framework, and run a typical example in the Ubuntu OS.

 1. It needs to install the latest version of Java(assuming everyone knows how to do that in Ubuntu)
 2. Download the lastest stable release of Kafka "http://kafka.apache.org/downloads.html".
 Use this URL to download the binary file, something similar to  "kafka_2.11-0.9.0.0.tgz".
 In they change the name of the download page, simply use google to find it out.
 After finishing the download process, create a folder and name it whatever as the uesr like, I named it as Kafka, and extract that downloaded file into that folder.